 She closed the door after her to see Gili smiling and holding out her hands asking for Fay's schedule to see if they had classes together.
 "See!
 See!
 I knew it!
 He put you in the same classes I am!"

 "Re-Really?
-Wow, he really is nice."
+That's nice."
 Fay's eyes now sparkling with emotion as the two of them walked to the halls of the school.

-Finally, there was Stephen, a guy looked like the smart and kind of geek type.
+Finally, there was Stephen, a guy looked like the smart and geeky type.
 He wore black framed glasses and seemed to be a bit arrogant.

 The bell rang announcing the end of biology class.
 It was time for break so Fay picked up her books and walked with Gili and Stephen towards the door.